 Not to mention inaction will result in much more expensive and complex problems that will be forced on your agency in the future if you don’t take proactive steps now.

 We know there is perceived risk in choosing to spend money on technology.
 But, as these examples demonstrate, the risk and cost of doing nothing may be even greater.

 This blog post is an excerpt from our new resource, “Technology Toolkit: An Essential Buyer’s Guide for Human Services."
-Download the full guide here to learn more about building a successful business case, getting support from key stakeholders, and setting up your agency up for continued success.
+Download the full human services technology buyer's guide to learn more about building a successful business case, getting support from key stakeholders, and setting up your agency up for continued success.